chamik/gympl-skripta/anj.typ

 )
 - paying thousands of dollars for an ambulance ride
 - costs of insulin (medicaments in general)
+- prescribing fentanyl for everything because of lobbying -> addiction

 *conventional $times$ alternative medicine*
 #table(